syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-Hyperlinks.md

 # Working with Hyperlinks in Windows Forms PDF Viewer (PdfViewerControl)

-PDF Viewer provides support for URLs (hyperlinks) in the PDF document that enables the navigation to the destination by opening it in the default browser just by clicking on it.
-This also supports a few events that are listed in the below table.
+The WPF PDF Viewer supports URLs (hyperlinks) in the PDF document, which allows you to navigate to the destination just by clicking on it and by opening it in the default browser.
+This also supports a few events that are listed in the following table.

 ### Events Table